mattermost/mattermost-handbook/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide.md

 #### Document titles

 We use Title Case for document names/titles.
 A document title is usually called an H1 heading and is either denoted by `#` in Markdown or `======` in reStructuredText.

-**Title example**
+The title appears in the left-hand navigation and at the top of the table of contents.
+Use a title that accurately reflects the content of the document.
+People scan the table of contents looking for answers; it's often faster than using the built-in search engine.

+**Use Title Case for document titles \(e.g. "This is an Article about Documentation"\).
+Where a word/title/name is lowercase, retain that casing in the title \(e.g. "This Article Covers the mmctl Tool"\).**

 Instead of *"Deployment guide for organizations"* we write *"Deployment Guide for Organizations"*

 #### Section titles and headings

 We use Sentence case for section titles and headings.
+Each section should have a heading, and the heading should relate to the content of the section.
+A section heading is not required if you have only one section.

 A section title is usually called H2, H3, H4, etc. Section headings are usually not clickable, but instead have formatting like bold or italics.
 Section titles are denoted by `#` in Markdown, with the number of #s indicating what level of heading is being used (i.e., `##` for H2, `###`for H3 etc).
 In reStructuredText the heading rules are slightly more complicated in terms of formatting, as we use Sphinx to process our documentation.
-You can read more about this in the [using reStructuredText markup](using-restructuredtext-markup-rst)
+You can read more about this in the [using reStructuredText markup](using-restructuredtext-markup-rst) section.

+**Use sentence case for the section heading \(e.g. "This section is about types of headings"\) except where a word/phrase is a proper noun \(e.g. "Mattermost"\), the name of a country/region \(e.g. "The United States of America"\), and so on.**

 **Title example**